ngageoint/elasticgeo/gs-web-elasticsearch/doc/index.rst

 FAQ
 ---

 - By default arrays are returned directly, which is suitable for many output formats including GeoJSON.
-When using CSV output format with layers containing numeric arrays it's necessary to set the ``array_encoding`` store parameter to ``CSV``.
-Note however when using the ``CSV`` array encoding that only the first value will be returned by GeoServer in the case of numeric arrays.
+When using CSV output format with layers containing arrays it's necessary to set the ``array_encoding`` store parameter to ``CSV``.
+Note however when using the ``CSV`` array encoding that only the first value will be returned.
 - When updating from pre-2.11.0 versions of the plugin it may be necessary to reload older layers to enable full aggregation and time support.
 Missing aggregation data or errors of the form ``IllegalArgumentException: Illegal pattern component`` indicate a layer reload is necessary.
 In this case the layer must be removed and re-added to GeoServer (e.g. a feature type reload will not be sufficient).
 - Commas in the native query and aggregation body must be escaped with a backslash.
 Additionally body may need to be URL encoded.
 - Geometry property name in the aggregation SLD RasterSymbolizer must be a valid geometry property in the layer